 Advertisers are also latching onto the refreshing Setsubun sentiment to promote their services, whether that be in the form of a job recruitment video or a couple of sexy acrobatic nutrition-bar-consuming oni.

 For those looking for new ways to celebrate, Osaka’s nightclub scene has a handful of Setsubun obake-themed events where you can dress up, drink and dance through the end of winter.
 In recent years, Tokyo hosted the spectacular Sugoi Mamemaki which was a kind of hyper fancy dress bean-throwing party involving idols, comedians, four tons of beans, and protective goggles.
-Unfortunately Sugoi Mamemaki seems to be taking a break for 2018, which might be disappointing to some, but remember, when it comes to good fortune all you really need is a packet of beans and a paper mask.
+Unfortunately Sugoi Mamemaki seems to be taking a break, which might be disappointing to some, but remember, when it comes to good fortune all you really need is a packet of beans and a paper mask.

 Find out more details about Setsubun events in Tokyo by checking our events calendar.